khushij12/Face-detection-using-python/README.md

 # Face-detection-using-python
-This project was made during assignment of PSC and group of 3 people.
-It includes face detection and masking property.

 # About
 The domain of this project is Image Processing.
 So whole project works around detecting face from given media.
-So in short we are playing with images and videos.
 Also we have try to implement GUI using tkinter.

 # Features:-
 -	Detect face from Image:-